felix-r/felix-r.github.io/README.md

 The trend in the data was modeled using linear regression.
 From the plot it can be seen that the number of applications had an increasing trend before the pandemic but has a decreasing trend since 2021.
-This shows that data from pre-pandemic times seems not well suited to predict currents trends in
+This shows that data from pre-pandemic times seem not well suited to predict currents trends in the close future.

 ## 3. Predicting future application numbers